gama2219/telegrambot/README.md

 Open settings.py and set the following variables:

 BOT_API_KEY: Your Telegram Bot API token
-GEMINI_API_KEY: Your Google Gemini AI API key
+GEMINI_KEY: Your Google Gemini AI API key
-WEBHOOK_URL: The external URL from ngrok or Cloudflare Add any specific instructions for the Gemini AI
+WEBHOOK: The external URL from ngrok or Cloudflare
+Add any specific instructions for the Gemini AI